chinamike65/hugo-tuolesi/content/book2/book2en.md

 Those who can produce wisdom rejoice, those who can increase the wisdom of the middle, and those who can destroy the shadows, these words benefit all living beings. "

-3. Buddha's Intentional Merit
+3. Buddha's Qualities of Mind

-Referring to the major scriptures, the merits of the Buddha's mind include: the ten powers of the Buddha, the eighteen uncommon dharmas, and the twenty-one kinds of merits of the infallible wisdom.
+Referring to the major scriptures, the qualities of the Buddha's mind include:

+the ten powers of the Buddha, the eighteen uncommon dharmas, and the twenty-one kinds of merits of the infallible wisdom.

 Intentional merit can be divided into two types: "wisdom merit" and "compassion merit".